 Motor vehicle accidents happen every day, ranging from minor to severe, and are almost always the result of driver error.
 Distracted driving is among some of the most common causes for accidents on the road, accounting for about 25% of fatal crashes.
 When we think of distracted driving, we tend to associate it with cell phone use, texting, and surfing the web.
 While this is certainly a major culprit, it is not the only form of distracted driving.
+So, how can a car accident lawyer in New Orleans help?

 Below are some of the most common causes of distracted driving: